mdlacasse/Owl/README.md

 a selected historical year range.
-Pure *stochastic* rates can also be generated if the user provides means, volatility (expressed as standard deviation), and optionally the correlations between the different assets return rates provided as a matrix, or a list of the off-diagonal elements (see the notebook tutorial for details).
+Pure *stochastic* rates can also be generated if the user provides means, volatility (expressed as standard deviation), and optionally the correlations between the different assets return rates provided as a matrix, or a list of the off-diagonal elements (see documentation for details).
 Average rates calculated over a historical data period can also be chosen.

 Monte Carlo simulations capabilities are included and provide a probability of success and a histogram of outcomes.
 These simulations can be used for either determining the probability distribution of the maximum net spending amount under the constraint of a desired bequest, or the probability distribution of the maximum